Genderqueer and Menstruating

 stagnation (brown blood at start and end of period, clots, cramps, headaches…)

-uterine fatigue (short cycles, too much bleeding)
+uterine fatigue (short cycles, too much bleeding, ongoing spotting, 2 periods per month)

 excess heat (night sweats, vaginal dryness)

-blood deficiency (super, super light periods)
+blood deficiency (super, super light periods, spotting only, no periods)

 other imbalances created by lifestyle habits such as diet, physical activity (or lack of), rest/sleep that can lead to constitutional dampness or dryness

 The process of steaming began to soften my protective shell, opened up my heart to myself in ways I did not expect, and allowed the expansion of my gender expression to take place.
-There is something ancient and nurturing about sitting over steam, warming the pelvis, and allowing tensions and sadnesses to flow out. (pelvic steaming IS an ancient practice) The herbs themselves assist in the digestion of present and past emotions, grief, and trauma.
+There is something ancient and nurturing about sitting over steam, warming the pelvis, and allowing tensions and sadness to flow out. (pelvic steaming IS an ancient practice) The herbs themselves assist in the digestion of present and past emotions, grief, and trauma.
 The process via steaming can be slow and profound over time, or the release can feel like a catharsis with crying and tears on the steam stool.
 I have always known in my bones, in my soul, that gender is a construct and I didn’t fit neatly into the binary.
 I feel incredibly fortunate to be alive in a time when more people than ever are demanding a change in the way society and culture talk about gender and create gender norms.

 Talking about menstruation is still a taboo!
 Those who menstruate have been traumatized and abused (since biblical times) because of this completely uncontrollable force of nature, as natural as the sun and the moon!
-Menstruation must be normalized, non-binary gender must be normalized, trans people must be normalized, accepted, and loved.
+Menstruation must be normalized, non-binary gender must be normalized, and trans people must be normalized, accepted, and loved.
 I will be forever grateful to pelvic steaming for helping me to walk the path of healing my gender dysphoria.

 If you want my personal story on experiencing myself outside of the binary, read on…